Ljovynn/WarioWare-Predicter-GiT/README.md

 -Updated All Mixed Up to microgame 608

 -Changed the level display images to portray every microgame image individually instead of one big image containing all of them.
 This will make adding more stages easier, and makes the visuals more consistent.

+# Version 1.1 (Updated 2022-09-03)

+-Changed font from Pyoro to WarioWare: Smooth Moves

+-Version number and author's name visible from the menu

+# Version 1.0 (Updated 2022-09-03)

+-WarioWare Predicter GiT Released